103 Beacon was built ca. 1862, one of six contiguous houses (101-103-105-107-109-111 Beacon) built at about the same time and in the same style.

 By the 1913-1914 winter season, 103 Beacon was the home of Dana Malone and his wife, Margaret Bradford (Robbins) Malone.
 They had lived at 124 Marlborough during the 1911-1912 winter season, but their primary residence was in Greenfield.
 He was an attorney.
 He served as a member of the Massachusetts House of Representatives and the State Senate, and from 1906 to 1910 was Massachusetts Attorney General.

-On June 6, 1916, Grace Schirmer transferred 103 Beacon to her daughter, Gertrude Helen (Schirmer) Fay, the wife of attorney William Rodman Fay.
+On June 6, 1916, Grace Schirmer transferred 103 Beacon to her daughter, Gertrude Helen Schirmer, who was married that day to attorney William Rodman Fay.

 The Malones continued to spend their winters at 103 Beacon until his death in August of 1917.

-y the 1918-1919 winter season, William Rodman Fay and Gertrude Helen (Schirmer) Fay had made 103 Beacon their home.
+By the 1917-1918 winter season, William Rodman Fay and Gertrude Helen (Schirmer) Fay had made 103 Beacon their home.
 They also maintained a home in Dover, Massachusetts.

 They continued to live at 103 Beacon during the 1920-1921 season, but moved to New York City in mid-1921 when William Fay became President of the G. Schirmer music publishing firm founded by Gertrude Fay’s grandfather, Gustave Schirmer.